Junius / Rosetta: Kickstarter

 Funding for studio time and mixing of the tracks "TMA-3" and "4th of July" was made possible by fan donations through Kickstarter.
 Rosetta was highly successful in raising $2,611 through this project after a series of setbacks threatened to delay the split release further.

+Release

+After several years of planning, Junius / Rosetta was made available in CD format on September 27, 2011, and in vinyl format on November 22, 2011.
+The CD release was handled by Translation Loss Records, while the vinyl edition was by The Mylene Sheath.
+The vinyl release was limited, and only 1,000 copies have been pressed for distribution.